Epidemiological summary

 More information on the occurrence of WNV infection among humans in Europe2, as well as WNV outbreaks among equids and birds, is available in the joint monthly report produced by ECDC and the European Food Safety Authority (EFSA).

-Here we present the weekly report as of 10 December 2025.
+Here we present the weekly report as of 27 May 2026.

 Table 1.
-Countries and regions with locally acquired human cases of West Nile virus infections in 2025 as of 10 December 2025.
+Countries and regions with locally acquired human cases of West Nile virus infections in 2026 as of 27 May.

 (*) Compared to the previous weekly report.

 Figure 1.
-Distribution of locally acquired human West Nile virus infections in 2025 as of 10 December 2025 .
+Distribution of locally acquired human West Nile virus infections in 2026 as of 27 May .

 Download the dataset for West Nile virus surveillance.